DWI Forfeiture Defense

 Defending a DWI Vehicle Forfeiture -- Judicial Review

-Whether the seized vehicle is a car, a boat, or some other mode of transportation, the process for protecting your rights (and credit score) is the same.
-We've got 60 days to file a petition in court demanding judicial review of the seizure.
+Whether the seized vehicle is a car, a boat, or another mode of transportation, the process for protecting your rights (and credit score) is the same.
+We have 60 days to file a petition in court demanding judicial review of the seizure.
 Miss that 60 day deadline, and say goodbye to the vehicle, even if the criminal charges get dismissed.

--Resolution of the Criminal Case.
-The forfeiture case is entirely separate from the criminal case . . . mostly.
-But once you file a petition challenging the forfeiture, the State has to actually convict the vehicle's driver of a "designated offense" before they can keep the vehicle for good.
-So, if someone is arrested for, say, second degree DWI (because they had one prior DWI and refused to submit to testing) but are only convicted of third degree DWI (because the State fails to prove that the driver actually refused) the vehicle has to be returned -- third degree DWI is not a "designated offense."
-And this is just one easy example of the many ways that success in the criminal case can lead to success in the forfeiture case.
+- Resolution of the Criminal Case - The forfeiture case is entirely separate from the criminal case . . . mostly.
+Once you file a petition challenging the forfeiture, the State has to actually convict the vehicle's driver of a "designated offense" before they can keep the vehicle for good.
+For example, if someone is arrested for, say, second degree DWI (because they had one prior DWI and refused to submit to testing), but are only convicted of third degree DWI (because the State fails to prove that the driver actually refused) the vehicle has to be returned; third degree DWI is not a "designated offense."
+This is just one easy example of the many ways that success in the criminal case can lead to success in the forfeiture case.

 Fighting a DWI Vehicle Forfeiture In Minnesota